disketteomelette/datapulse/README.md

 # datapulse
-DataPulse is a JavaScript script that discreetly collects user data and sends it to a PHP script to store it in an organized log system.
-This project demonstrates how much data can be collected from a user visiting a webpage without any direct interaction or consent.
-Through a combination of JavaScript and PHP scripts, this project collects a wide range of information about the user's environment and behavior on the page, sending it to a server periodically.

-This is a programming exercise designed to showcase how much information can be gathered by a website without explicit user permission or action.
-Functionality

-The JavaScript script captures various real-time data about the user's browser environment and interactions.
-This data is sent to a PHP script every second, which logs it to a file.

-The data includes information about device configuration, user behavior, and browser details.
-Additionally, the ID of the HTML element clicked by the user is recorded, providing insights into which parts of the page are being interacted with.
-Data Structure
+Databeat is a programming exercise in JS/PHP that demonstrates how easy it is to gather user information without requiring their explicit permission.
+The data collected via JavaScript is sent every second to a PHP backend, which stores it in a file structure based on an MD5 hash and the user's IP address (located in the /logs folder).

-Every second, a log string is generated with the following structure:
+Every second, a log string is generated (and added to session log) with the following structure:

 [seconds];[mouse position];[click count];[keys pressed];[scroll position];[inactivity status];[page visibility];[user agent];[screen dimensions];[connection type];[downlink speed];[user language];[hour and minute];[window dimensions];[color depth];[cookies enabled];[device memory];[current URL];[online status];[device orientation];[zoom level];[available screen dimensions];[OS CPU];[battery level];[history length];[UTC time];[user languages];[dark mode preference];[window dimensions];[user IP];[FPS];[geo location];[high contrast mode];[touch points];[pointer enabled];[clicked element ID];MD5:[hash MD5]

-Breakdown of Data Collected
+# Breakdown of Data Collected

     seconds: The number of seconds since the script started. mouse position: The x and y coordinates of the mouse pointer at the moment of the event.